 Key Takeaways

-• Clean coils lead to lower energy bills: A dirty condenser coil forces your AC to work harder, which can raise your energy consumption by up to 30%.
+- Clean coils lead to lower energy bills: A dirty condenser coil forces your AC to work harder, which can raise your energy consumption by up to 30%.
 Keeping it clean is a direct way to lower your monthly electricity costs.

-• Pay attention to the warning signs: Look for clear indicators that your coils need cleaning, such as weak airflow from your vents, an AC unit that runs nonstop, or a visible layer of grime on the outdoor unit.
+- Pay attention to the warning signs: Look for clear indicators that your coils need cleaning, such as weak airflow from your vents, an AC unit that runs nonstop, or a visible layer of grime on the outdoor unit.

-• Routine maintenance protects your investment: Annual professional cleaning is the most effective way to care for your HVAC system.
+- Routine maintenance protects your investment: Annual professional cleaning is the most effective way to care for your HVAC system.
 It prevents expensive breakdowns and helps your air conditioner last longer, saving you money in the long run.

-What Do AC Condenser Coils Actually Do?
+What Exactly Do Your AC Condenser Coils Do?

 Think of your air conditioner’s condenser coils as the unsung heroes of your home’s cooling system.
 Your air conditioner has two main sets of coils, the evaporator and the condenser, that work as a team to pull heat from inside your home and release it outside.
 The evaporator coil is inside your home, absorbing heat and humidity.
 The condenser coil, located in your outdoor unit, has the critical job of releasing that captured heat into the surrounding air.